-Amylopectin is a highly branched polysaccharide made up of alpha-D-glucose units.
-Together with amylose, it is one of the two main constituents of starch granules, the means by which plants store energy and the most widespread and abundant form of carbohydrate storage on Earth.[12]
+Amylopectin is a highly branched polysaccharide composed of α-D-glucose units.
+Together with amylose, it is one of the two main constituents of starch granules, the primary form of energy storage in plants and the most widespread and abundant form of carbohydrate reserve on Earth.[1]

-Glucose monomers are linked by α-(1→4) glycosidic bonds to form chains to which the branches are linked by α-(1→6) glycosidic bonds.[2]
+Glucose monomers are connected by α-(1→4) glycosidic bonds to form linear chains, while branches are introduced through α-(1→6) glycosidic bonds.[2]

-Its synthesis requires the coordinated action of at least four distinct classes of enzymes: starch synthases (EC 2.4.1.21), starch branching enzymes (EC 2.4.1.18), starch debranching enzymes, and starch phosphorylase (EC 2.4.1.1).[17]
+Its biosynthesis requires the coordinated activity of at least four distinct classes of enzymes: starch synthases (EC 2.4.1.21), starch branching enzymes (EC 2.4.1.18), starch debranching enzymes, and starch phosphorylase (EC 2.4.1.1).[3]

-In starch granules, amylopectin is present in greater amount than amylose, and forms a semi-crystalline matrix within which amylose seems to be stored.
+Within starch granules, amylopectin is more abundant than amylose and forms a semi-crystalline matrix in which amylose appears to be embedded.

-The amylose/amylopectin ratio significantly influences the physicochemical properties of starch, and consequently both its industrial applications, such as the production of food additives, and the possible health effects.[3]
+The amylose/amylopectin ratio significantly affects the physicochemical properties of starch, thereby influencing both its industrial applications, such as the production of food additives, and its potential health effects.[4][5]

 Contents